 Decide on potential sources of supplies to investigate

-- Buying from large companies within the European Union (EU) can be a low-risk strategy.
-However, you may not get the same cost advantages as you could by sourcing supplies from suppliers in other countries.
+- Buying from large companies that are used to supplying UK customers can be a low-risk strategy.
+However, you may not get the same cost advantages as you could by sourcing from smaller suppliers who might value your business more.

 Decide how you are going to import